 Before 1912, 48 star flags were sometimes produced in anticipation of the future addition of New Mexico and Arizona.
 These flags typically have 6 staggered rows of 8 stars, all pointing upward.
 Between 1912 and WWI (U.S. involvement 1917-18), the same, unofficial, staggered row arrangement can often be seen as well, but after this period it fades into history and most all flag-makers adopted the official, rectilinear, 6x8 pattern.

 This large scale parade flag, printed on cotton, does not have either one of the two typical star configurations.
-It has in 6 rows of 8 stars, each with 5 points, but the position of the stars on their vertical axis varies from one row to the next.
-In the first row, the stars all have one point facing 11:00.
-In the next row they have one point facing 1:00, alternating back-and-forth from one row to the next throughout the formation.
-Because the overall effect is similar to lines of dancers, I have termed this configuration "dancing rows," though it may also accurately be referred to as tilting or canted rows.
+It has 6 rows of 8 stars, each with 5 points, but the position of the stars on their vertical axis varies from one row to the next.
+In the first row, the stars all have one point facing towards 11:00.
+In the next row they have one point facing toward 1:00, alternating back-and-forth from one row to the next throughout the formation.
+Because the overall effect is similar to lines of dancers, I have termed this configuration "dancing rows," though it may also accurately be referred to as tilting or "canted" rows.
 This is a very scarce variety and before I found a group of these together on the original bolt, I had never before encountered the pattern in such a large size.